Symmetric preferences, asymmetric outcomes: Tipping dynamics in an open-city segregation model: Mean-field equations and the collective phases

 Note that the two branches are the same solution with the densities for $\rho^A$ and $\rho^B$ switched.
 In analogy with spin models, the symmetric and asymmetric phases of our model correspond to disordered and ordered phases of a magnetic system.
 Therefore, we can use $M(t) = \rho^A(t) - \rho^B(t)$ as an order parameter to quantify the overdensities of one type of agent.
 In the asymmetric phase, there is a net overdensity $M(t\rightarrow \infty)\neq 0$ at stationary:

 which implies that one of the agent types will start to dominate in the neighborhood.
-Which one depends on the initial conditions in the deterministic mean-field model, or on the fluctuations in the stochastic Markovian model.
+Which one depends on the initial conditions in the deterministic mean-field model, or on fluctuations in the stochastic model.

 The densities $\rho^A, \rho^B$ and $\rho^0$ as predicted by the (first-order) mean-field approximation are plotted as dashed lines in Fig.~\ref{fig:mfsolutions}.
 Here we also compare the mean-field results with expectation values obtained from numerical simulations of the stochastic model for a grid of size $N = 50 \times 50$.
 We confirm two distinct phases, the disordered (symmetric) and the ordered (asymmetric) ones, which are separated by a pitchfork bifurcation at the critical point.
 As expected, away from the critical point, mean-field predictions are accurate, but long-range correlations spoil their validity when $r_c \sim r_c^*$.
 In order to improve upon the first-order mean-field theory, we have performed a second-order moment closure \cite{Wuyts2022,kuehn2024preserving} in the supplemental material Sec. \ref{sec:2ndorderMF}.
 As shown by the solid lines in Fig.~\ref{fig:mfsolutions}, the second-order moment closure significantly improves the estimation of $r_c^*$, although it still deviates from the numerical value.
-The second-order moment closure does not alter the qualitative behavior of the model.
+The second-order moment closure qualitatively agrees with the stochastic model.

 Besides the tipping point at $r_c=r_c^*$, we identify an additional regime when interpreting the model in socioeconomic terms.
 Specifically, whenever $r_s > r_c$, lattice sites in state $A$ are more likely to be neighbored by lattice sites in state $B$ and vice versa.
 This corresponds to a type of anti-ferromagnetic configuration, which can be interpreted as agents' preference for having diverse neighborhoods.
 In what follows we refer to this phase as \textit{anti-segregating}.
 Moreover, we observe that a global measure of the net abundance of like neighbors, defined in a similar fashion to the (Ising) energy, passes through a zero at $r_c = r_s$, when the system transits from segregating to anti-segregating patterns.
-However, as we will see in the next section, such a transition is not critical, but rather a simple cross-over from negative to positive energy.
+However, as seen in the next section, such a transition is not critical, but rather a simple cross-over from negative to positive energy.